freeCodeCamp/guide/src/pages/computer-science/dynamic-programming/index.md

 }
 ```

-And below is the optimised solution (using DP)

 For F(5), this solution will generate the calls depicted in the image above, running in O(2^N).

 Here is an optimised solution which uses DP and memoization: